 Please see this guide for importing into Day One on Android.

 On iOS, you can import data from the Day One Classic (version 1) app, JSON files, or CSV files.
+For Text-Only Auto Backups, please see this guide.

 Go to Day One > Settings > Import/Export > and choose the option to import.